laila12399/lailascoaching/content/how-to-become-disciplined-according-to-roman-emperor-marcus-aurelius.md

 Ultimately, acting disciplined (in line with one’s long-term goals rather than chasing the closest dopamine hit) support a much more fulfilled life experience and a positive relationship with oneself and others.

-I have identified the following 4 themes in his work on disciple and self–mastery.
+I have identified the following 4 themes in his work on discipline and self–mastery.

 ## :pushpin: Focusing on What You Can Control